 The Government Team also works to effectively engage citizens by producing the Leadership Exchange Series which includes educational offerings such as the Mayors Roundtable, State of the County, Legislative Warm-Up, and other topically relevant workshops.

 2018 MAYORS ROUNTABLE

-For the 6th year in a row, the Polk Vision Government Team hosted a half-day roundtable discussion for the mayors of Polk County.
-This unique event allows the mayors to discuss topics critical to their communities and the county as a whole.
+For the 8th consecutive year, the Polk Vision Government Team hosted a half-day roundtable for the Mayors of Polk County.
+This unique event allows local elected leaders to discuss topics critical to their communities and the county as a whole.

 Mayors from across Polk County together with the Polk County BoCC Chair sat down on September 12, 2018 for a wide ranging discussion.
 Topics included transportation, infrastructure, broadband, affordable housing, water issues, public safety, fire rescue.
 Also discussed was how to improve coordination among city and county leaders when addressing state legislators regarding shared concerns.

 In October 2018, Polk Vision conducted a voter education forum in partnership with the Polk County.
 The event featured speakers who explained the numerous ballot amendments and referendums that appeared on the 2018 General Election Ballot.
 Topics included Constitution Revision Commission, Florida Legislative and Citizens Initiatives, the Half-Cent Sales Tax, Homestead Exception, and Polk County Charter Amendments.

 On January 18, 2019 renowned author, political scientist, and University of South Florida professor Dr. Susan MacManus moderated a panel discussion with members of the Polk County Legislative Delegation.

 With the 2019 Legislative Session bringing changes in key leadership positions in both the House and Senate, the discussion included an overview of how these changes may impact the state as well as other important issues likely to be addressed during the 2019 Legislative Session.